dmagic1304/FactorySolution/README.md

 ## Description

-_This web application displays the use of MySQL databases with EF Core and Asp Net Core MVC in combination with C# in order to create web aplication.
-The application offers the user to create new stylists and clients belonging to specific stylists.
-User can also see a full list of stylists or clients.
-If there are not stylists or clients created, the list will give a warning and display links for creation.
-For client creation, the application will recognize if the "Create client" link is selected from within a specific stylist, in which case the new clien will automatically be added to that stylist.
-In case the creation of the client is initiated from outside, the form will offer a dropdown menu with existing stylists to attach the client to._
+_The application allows the user to add engineers and machines to the database and create many-to-many relationships.
+An engineer can be assigned to multiple machines and vice versa.
+All relationships can later be deleted if needed._

 ## Setup/Installation Requirements

-* _Clone [this](https://github.com/dmagic1304/Hair-Salon) repositiory to your desktop_
+* _Clone [this](https://github.com/dmagic1304/FactorySolution) repositiory to your desktop_
-* _Import the database located at ~Desktop/HairSalon.Solution/dominik_magic.sql using MySQL Workbench
 * _Using your terminal, navigate to the cloned project folder located on your desktop_
 * _Once inside of the root folder, first create .gitignore file with "touch .gitignore" command and then use "echo "*/obj/ */bin/ */appsettings.json" > .gitignore" command to ignore necessary folders/files_
-* _Now navigate to HairSalon folder with "cd HairSalon" and then create appsettings.json file with "touch appsettings.json" command.
+* _Now navigate to Factory folder with "cd Factory" and then create appsettings.json file with "touch appsettings.json" command.
 Use the following command to fill the file with necessary data (make sure to ender your personal MySQL password instead of [YOURPASSWORD]):
 ```
 echo '{
     "ConnectionStrings": {